Padua is full of places to visit, famous for the "Saint without a name", the "Meadow without grass" and the "Café without doors"

 Padova is a true jewel that you can discover step by step, rain or shine, walking under the shelter of its porticoes between the romantic atmosphere of the historic buildings and the vitality of the squares.
 It also offers an infinity of magical views to those curious enough to seek Beauty in the details that only the most attentive can grasp.

-Tranio, since for the great desire I had To see fair Padua, nursery of arts, I am arrived for fruitful Lombardy, (...)And am to Padua come, as he that leaves A shallow plash to plunge him in the deep And with satiety seeks to quench his thirst.
+... for the great desire I had to see fair Padua, nursery of arts, I am arrived (...) and am to Padua come, as he that leaves a shallow plash to plunge him in the deep, and with satiety seeks to quench his thirst.

-Padua, the city of the "THREE WITHOUT"
+Padua, the city of the Three Without

-Padova is named for its "Saint without name", for its "lawn without grass" and for its "café without doors": they are, respectively, Sant'Antonio, Prato della Valle and Caffè Pedrocchi, three places you cannot miss during a visit to the city.
+Padova is named for its "Saint without name", for its "Lawn without grass" and for its "Café without doors": they are, respectively, Sant'Antonio, Prato della Valle and Caffè Pedrocchi, three places you cannot miss during a visit to the city.

-The domes of the Saint - as the Paduans call their patron saint Sant’Antonio - rise above the surrounding buildings and, if you have the chance to admire Padova from above, it will be easy to recognize them.
-The basilica was built between 1232 and the mid of the fourteenth century and is a pilgrimage destination for worshippers from all over the world.
+The domes of the Saint - Saint Anthony is known simply as 'The Saint' - rise above the surrounding buildings and, if you have the chance to admire Padova from above, it will be easy to recognize them.
+The basilica was built between 1232 and the mid of the fourteenth century and is a pilgrimage destination for worshippers worldwide.

-Another symbol of Padova is certainly the Caffè Pedrocchi, an imposing neoclassical building, called "without doors" because since its inauguration in 1831 to 1916 it remained open day and night as a "place where ideas were born" and a meeting point for intellectuals, students and political figures.
+Another symbol of Padova is certainly the Caffè Pedrocchi, an imposing neoclassical building called "without doors" because, since its inauguration in 1831 to 1916, it remained open day and night as a "place where ideas were born" and a meeting point for intellectuals, students and political figures.